GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/index.md

   <figcaption>A partial Custom Tab opening with a set height</figcaption>
 </figure>

 That is far from everything - Custom Tabs are very powerful, and under active development.
 Each browser needs to add support for these features as they become available.
 While nearly all have some level of support, it is important to know what may or may not be available in your user's browsers.
-We created a [feature comparison table](TODO) to quickly check the availability of the different features across popular Android browsers.
+We created a [feature comparison table](/docs/android/custom-tabs/browser-support) to quickly check the availability of the different features across popular Android browsers.

-In addition to customizing the look and feel of the web content, Custom Tabs also allow the developer to pre-start the browser and pre-fetch content for faster loading.
+In addition to customizing the look and feel of the web content, Custom Tabs also allow the developer to warmup the browser process and pre-fetch content for faster loading.

 {% Img src="image/Vww75TFpThOgTNuASFM6UYfBAp53/mExXXCgjE1Hm0VDxskRw.gif", alt="Perfomance comparison between opening a browser, the WebView and Custom Tabs.", width="640", height="360" %}